victor5055/Professional-README-Generator/ReadMe.md

  ## Test Instructions
 ###### [Back to Table of Contents](#Table-of-Contents)
- 1. Type in your integrated terminal npm install inquirer.
+ 1. Type in your integrated terminal "npm install inquirer".
- 2.
+ 2. Start app- type in "node index.js".

 ## Overview: What Was Accomplished!
 ### Workflow [Back to Table of Contents](#Table-of-Contents)